Common cash flow problems: Tips to spot, solve and prevent business challenges

 1. Slow or irregular payments from customers

-• Unclear payment terms that confuse customers
+- Unclear terms: Payment terms that confuse customers about due dates and methods

 Solution: Streamline your payment collection process